kgar/foundry-vtt-tidy-5e-sheets/To Do.md

   - [ ] https://foundryvtt.wiki/en/development/api/settings
 - [x] Can the svelte view leverage prosemirror?
 YES.
 - [x] Use context API to provide sheet functions: skipped this.
 Not enough pain yet to introduce context API.
-- [ ] Set up project constants for handling T5EK flags
+- [x] Set up project constants for handling T5EK flags
+- [ ] Create a type that represents the settings
+  - [ ] Ideally, it should contain the data for registering the settings, too, and the type should derive from the data 🤯
+- [ ] Properly lock down all gm-only settings
 - [x] Implement "Tidy5e KGar Sheet" Game Settings tracer bullet
   - [x] Add section to Game Settings
   - [x] Add setting for color theme